delvedor/find-my-way/README.md

 <a name="match-order"></a>
 ##### Match order
+The routing algorithm tokenizes the request path into segments.
-The routes are matched in the following order:
+The segments are processes one by one at the time and the comparison following the order:

 ```
 static
 parametric